Grange, South Australia: Demographics

 The 2006 Census by the Australian Bureau of Statistics counted 5,238 persons in Grange on census night.
 Of these, 47.1% were male and 52.9% were female.
 The majority of residents (77.1%) are of Australian birth, with an additional 5.9% naming England as their country of birth.

-The age distribution of Grange residents is skewed slightly higher than the greater Australian population.
-72% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 28% were younger than 25 years, compared to the Australian average of 33.5%.
+The age distribution of Grange residents is slightly older than that of the broader Australian population.
+In 2006, 72% of residents were over 25 years old, compared with the national average of 66.5%, while 28% were under 25, compared with the Australian average of 33.5%.

 In 2019 the population had decreased to 4542.

+The 2021 Census counted a total of 6143 persons.
+Of these 48% were male and 52% were female.
+The median age of Grange's population was 49.

 Governance

-Local government

 Grange is part of Grange Ward in the City of Charles Sturt local government area, being represented in that council by Tom Scheffler and Rachel Tullio.

-State and federal

 Grange is in the state electoral district of Lee and the federal electoral division of Hindmarsh.